sanjoy/playingwithpointers.com/_posts/2015-10-14-refcounting-harder-than-it-sounds.markdown

 # other solutions

 I'm interested in hearing about other solutions to these problems people have come up with.
-If you're aware of any, please comment here and / or drop me an email -- I'll update this section with appropriate credits.
+If you're aware of any, please comment here, drop me an email, or [tweet](https://twitter.com/SCombinator) at me -- I'll update this section with appropriate credits.

 [^1]: Levanoni, Yossi, and Erez Petrank.
 "An on-the-fly reference counting garbage collector for Java."
 ACM SIGPLAN Notices 36.11 (2001): 367-380.